thosalos/TDI_challenge_proposal/README.md

   <img src="/Well_yield_plot.png" width="400" />
   <img src="/Sonoma_plot.png" width="400" />
 </p>
 This is easily confirmed by visualizing the distribution of residential well yields across California.
 Looking across the state, it is immediately clear that certain areas, such as the Central Valley, generally have higher production wells.
-This distribution is aligned with our intuition--the Central Valley, famous for it's agriculture, is known to have abundant and accessible groundwater for irrigation.
+This distribution is aligned with our intuition--the Central Valley, famous for agriculture, is known to have abundant and accessible groundwater for irrigation.

 Looking at a more local level (in this case Sonoma County), we also see that production varies on a more local scale.
 Again, the distribution matches our intuition.
 For those familiar with Sonoma County geography, higher yield wells cluster in the Santa Rosa Valley with lower production wells clustering in the coastal mountain range.

-This exploratory visualization motivates building an initial model to predict well yields using yield data from already existing wells.
+This exploratory visualization motivates building an initial model to predict well yields using data from already existing wells.

 ### Predicting New Well Production from Neighboring Wells